Police: Gunman dead after killing 2 at fire hydrant factory - WTMJ

 ALBERTVILLE, Ala.
 (AP) — A worker killed two people and wounded two more at an Alabama fire hydrant factory early Tuesday before killing himself, police said.

+The shootings — which happened at about 2:30 a.m. at a Mueller Co. plant in Albertville — add to a slew of homicides around the country, and weren’t even the worst of the morning.
+Several hours later, gunfire in Chicago claimed twice as many victims.

-The gunfire — among the latest in a spate of shootings across the U.S. — broke out about 2:30 a.m. at a Mueller Co. plant in Albertville.
-The gunman then drove off from the factory; his body was found hours later inside a car in Guntersville, about 15 miles (24 kilometers) away, Albertville Police Chief Jamie Smith said.
+In the Alabama case, a manhunt ended when the shooter’s body was found inside a car in Guntersville, about 15 miles (24 kilometers) away from the factory, shortly after daybreak.
+Multiple weapons were found inside the vehicle, Albertville Police Chief Jamie Smith said at a news conference.

-“The person was deceased from what appears to be a self-inflicted gunshot wound,” Smith told Al.com.
+Smith said the suspect appears to have died from a self-inflicted gunshot wound.
+What prompted him to kill and maim his coworkers wasn’t immediately clear, the chief said.
+He called the shooting “completely unprovoked.”

+The chief identified the dead men as Michael Lee Dobbins and David Horton, and the shooter as Andreas Horton.
+He said they were not related, and had “no ties other than co-workers.”

-Cody Windsor, a Mueller employee who was at home when the shootings occurred, told the AP that he knew both the shooter and one of the victims, but also didn’t know what might have led him to kill and wound his co-workers.
+Cody Windsor, a Mueller employee who was at home at the time, told the AP that he knew both Hortons, but also didn’t know what might have prompted the shootings.

-Friends working the overnight shift said the shooting happened in a part of the plant where fire hydrants and pipes are painted, and that an announcement about an active shooter was made over a PA system at the factory, which occupies several buildings over a large area near a railroad track, with fire hydrants stored on racks outside.
+Windsor said friends working the overnight shift told him the shooting happened in a part of the plant where fire hydrants and pipes are painted, and that an announcement about an active shooter was made over a PA system at the factory, which occupies several buildings over a large area near a railroad track, with fire hydrants stored on racks outside.

+Windsor said he and David Horton, a foundry helper who could do most any job in the plant, were buddies at work and often hung out together during breaks, he said.
+“We’d sit in our cars and listen to music,” he said.
+“Andy” Horton, Windsor said, was quiet and recently went through the death of his mother.

 “We work together and we bond together.
 We’re here as much as we are at home,” said Windsor.
 From now on, he said, he might be nervous “that somebody is going to walk in the door and shoot you.”